 Promoting young children's early literacy

-Sara Gable, Ph.D., State Specialist & Associate Professor, College of Human Environmental Sciences, University of Missouri Extension
+Sara Gable, Ph.D., State Specialist & Associate Professor, Nutrition and Exercise Physiology, University of Missouri Extension

 To promote young children's delight in talking, listening, reading and writing, adults need to provide a variety of interesting language experiences.
 Children who have reading difficulties in the primary grades often had limited early literacy learning experiences.